 Since December 2003 a father who appears on the birth certificate, regardless of marital status at the time of the birth automatically has parental responsibility.

-Clearly if this is likely to be a contentious issue it is probably best, if you are a parent considering home education, to ensure that your ex-partner is agreeable to the decision in advance as fighting court action can be stressful, time consuming and expensive, not to mention, hardly in the best interests of the child if it can be avoided.
+Clearly, if this is likely to be a contentious issue and highly dissruptive for the child. it is therefore best to ensure that your ex-partner is agreeable to the decision in advance as fighting court action can be stressful, time consuming and expensive, not to mention, hardly in the best interests of the child if it can be avoided.

-'Special Units' at 'Normal' Schools
+'Special Units' at 'normal' state schools

 Health Care Provision

 The LA and health authority may not refuse to provide other health related care on the grounds that it is only provided at a special school. however this claim is common.
 It may be necessary for you to fight for the alternative provision to which your child in entitled.
 Nor may they say you must transport your child unreasonable distances to obtain treatment.
 Your child has a right of access to NHS provision regardless of school attendance.

 However, it is thought by some that following the letter of the law an SAO is not grounds for requiring consent to deregister.
 Yet again, the situation surrounding SAO's is complex and this idea has never been tested in law.
 Therefore, extreme caution should be exercised in taking this view.
-You are best advised to take legal advice before you attempt to deregister a child with an SAO.
+You are best advised to take specialist legal advice before you attempt to deregister a child with an SAO.